tdyas/SwiftDialog/SwiftDialog/README.md

 SwiftDialog is still under development.
 Parts will change as better ways of using Swift are found.
 Here is a *non-exhaustive* list of open issues:

+- Document the library, preferably using a method that can generate HTML.

 - Improve the SwiftDialogExample application with more examples.

 - Cocoa POD support.